xy-241/CS-Notes/content/Software Engineering/Abstraction.md

 tags:
   - software_engineering
 Creation Date: 2023-07-22T18:39:52+08:00
-Last Date: 2024-05-28T23:31:48+08:00
+Last Date: 2024-05-29T22:07:46+08:00
 References:
 ---
 ## Abstract
 ---
 - **Decouple** the nitty-gritty **lower level details** from the higher level implementation, achieving **ease of use**

-### Abstraction Barrier
-- Features are grouped in a container aka module
-- Providing an interface for other modules to interactive with

->[!success] Limited Impact of Changes
-> Changes made within the module doesn't require other modules to get modified

->[!success] Leverage On Others
-> Using a set of concepts without the need to know the nitty gritty

->[!warning] Reduced Flexibility
-> If we want to modify the [[Operation#Computation]] protected by the abstraction barrier.
-We need to get the one who implemented the nitty gritty to help us.
-This can be helped with [[Code for Change]]

-## 2 Aspects of Abstraction
----
 ### Control Abstraction
 - We don't care how a certain thing is done
 - We just know with some inputs, it will get processing done, and return the results we want

 ### Data Abstraction
 - The states/data that is hidden away from us but is used during the processing

+### Abstraction Barrier
+- **Features and the associated data** are grouped in a container aka module
+- Providing an interface for other modules to interactive with

+>[!success] Changes made to the modules are limited
+> Changes made within the module don't require other modules to get modified, as long as the exposed interface is unchanged.

+>[!success] Easier to build on top
+> Abstraction allows us to use a set of concepts without the need to know the nitty gritty.

+>[!warning] Reduced Flexibility
+> If we want to modify the features protected by the abstraction barrier.
+We need to get the one who implemented the nitty gritty to help us.
+This can be helped with [[Code for Change]].

 ## Programming Abstraction